I Am Overwhelmed By Depression - How To Overcome And Available Treatments

 Nonetheless, if this criterion matches what you are feeling, it advised that you make an appointment with your doctor so you can get help for your depression.

-What is causing my depression?
+What could be causing my depression?

-Depression can be the response to the various circumstances such as the death of a loved one, the end of a relationship, and being terminated from a job; however, in many individuals who are dealing with major depressive disorder, their feelings are unexplainable, and there may be no particular external event for how they feel.
+Depression can be the response to the various circumstances such as the death of a loved one, the end of a relationship, and being terminated from a job; however, in many individuals who are dealing with major depressive disorder, their feelings may feel unexplainable, and there may be no particular external event for how they feel.

 For these individuals, brain chemistry may be to blame, and specific neurotransmitters, or a lack thereof, can cause people to become severely depressed without being heavily impacted by something troubling that has happened.
-Neurotransmitters are chemicals that transmit information across the body, and in this case, the brain is the focus here.

 This is also why people may lose their appetite and sex drive when becoming depressed.
 It is also connected with sleep, which is something that can be compromised in a major depressive episode.